Using GPUs with Python

 Numba example

-We can ignore the comment about pip.
-The package was successfully installed. now let us try using it.
-We are going to use the following program for testing (it was taken from https://linuxhint.com/gpu-programming-python/ but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):
+We are going to use the following program for testing (it was taken from a (now absent) linuxhint.com exercise but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):

 Python example add-list.py